giacomomaglione/FoodAtHome/README.md

 ```

 ## Packages to install
-After downloading the project from GitHub, it is necessary to open the terminal and install Flask and the packages listed in *[Requirements](requirements.txt)*, using the following command:
+Inside the virtual environment folder, it is necessary to install Flask and the packages listed in *[Requirements](requirements.txt)*, using the following command:
 ```
 pip install Flask
 pip install -r requirements.txt